styled-components/styled-components/README.md

 ## Upgrading from v4

-1. Update `react`, `react-dom`, and `react-is` to latest versions to enable hooks support
+1. Update `react`, `react-dom`, and `react-is` to latest versions to enable hooks support; if you're using react-native, you need at least 0.59
+1. Make sure `prop-types` is installed in your project somewhere
-2. ??
+1. ??
-3. Profit!
+1. Profit!

 ## [Docs](https://www.styled-components.com/docs)